yomurb/yomu/README.md

     $ gem install yomu

-Yomu packages the Apache TIKA application jar and thus requires a working JRE for it to work.
+**Yomu packages the Apache TIKA application jar and requires a working JRE for it to work.**

 ## Usage